Denk History, Family Crest & Coats of Arms

 Some of the first settlers of this family name were:

 Denk Settlers in United States in the 19th Century

-- August Denk, aged 19, who emigrated to the United States, in 1896
+- August Denk, aged 19, who immigrated to the United States, in 1896

-- Andres Denk, aged 44, who emigrated to the United States, in 1897
+- Andres Denk, aged 44, who immigrated to the United States, in 1897

 - Adolf Denk, aged 27, who settled in America from London, in 1898